Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 41. Furniture is their playground

-They will climb, jump off, and bounce on everything in the house.
+Boys will climb, jump off, and bounce on everything in the house.

-42. They’ll bring gross stuff into the house
+42. They’ll bring gross stuff inside

 You’ll find rusty nails, dirty rocks, dead beetles and fireflies.
 It’s part of life when you’re a boy mom.